CharlesCarley/Tetris/README.md

 | Tetris_OP_CHECKS           | Extra checks on function parameters                            |   ON    |
 | Tetris_EXTRA_BUILTIN_FONTS | Include extra [fonts](https://fonts.google.com/) in the build. |   OFF   |

-## References

-The initial starter tutorial that was used can be found [here](https://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/)